-Roll your eyes at Real Housewives of Atlanta star Kim Zolciak-Biermann's admission that she got earlobe fillers to support her massive diamond earrings all you want.
+When Real Housewives of Atlanta star Kim Zolciak-Biermann said she got earlobe fillers to support her massive diamond earrings, we rolled our eyes at the humblebrag.
 But, whether you have a 10 karats or just heavy plastic dangling from your ears, stretched piercings can happen to anyone.
 And earlobe fillers — a procedure that takes 15 minutes on your lunch break — is becoming the most popular solution.

 Dermatologist Michelle Henry, MD, says she's seen a huge spike in patients, both young and old, requesting the procedure.
 "These are really young, fashionable women who are wearing large statement earrings that can be quite heavy.
 With time, that starts to pull on the piercing site [which then] starts to stretch and stretch and stretch, and become elongated.
 Eventually, it might even tear through the ear."